Protected chaos in a topological lattice: Results

 Importantly, whether the Chua circuit exhibits regular or chaotic oscillations is regulated by $\alpha$ and $\beta$, which can be tuned by varying the relevant circuit components.
 To reduce the redundancy in this tuning, we will henceforth set the following circuit parameters values as default: $C_1=10\,\text{nF}$, $C_2=100\,\text{nF}$, and $R=1.85\,\text{k}\Omega$, $a=-1.14$, and $E_p=3\,\text{V}$, while keeping $L_c$ and $b$ as parameters to be varied, unless otherwise stated.

-In Fig.~\ref{figChua}d, using these default parameters, it is shown that varying the inductance $L_c$ can induce two qualitatively different classes of oscillations in the dynamical phase portraits $(V(r),V(l))$.
+In Figure~\ref{figChua}d, using these default parameters, it is shown that varying the inductance $L_c$ can induce two qualitatively different classes of oscillations in the dynamical phase portraits $(V(r),V(l))$.
 The voltage oscillations between nodes $V(l)$ and $V(r)$ form a single-scroll chaotic phase portrait when $L_c$ is between $12.42\,\text{mH}$ and $20.17\,\text{mH}$.
 Beyond that, the Chua circuit exhibits double scroll dynamics in between $20.17\,\text{mH}$ and $26.05\,\text{mH}$.
 Around the critical value $L_c=20.17\,\text{mH}$ separating these two domains, the phase portrait rapidly deforms and transitions to the other configuration.
-The oscillations also become unstable at the lower and upper boundaries of these $L_c$ domains.
+The oscillations also become unstable at the lower and upper boundaries of these $L_c$ domains (see Section IV in the Supporting Information for detailed analyses of scroll transitions as a function of $L_c$, $C_1$, and $C_2$).

 Physically, the single and double scroll scenarios are distinguished by the oscillations of $V(r)$ relative to that of $V(l)$.
-While the polarity of the voltage at node $V(r)$ remains mostly the same in the single scroll cases, i.e., positive, it strongly oscillates between positive and negative voltages in the double scroll cases, as shown in the time evolution of $V(r)$ in bottom row of Fig.~\ref{figChua}d.
+While the polarity of the voltage at node $V(r)$ remains mostly the same in the single scroll cases, i.e., positive, it strongly oscillates between positive and negative voltages in the double scroll cases, as shown in the time evolution of $V(r)$ in bottom row of Figure~\ref{figChua}d.

 Besides the inductance $L_c$, the other key tuning parameter $b$ controls the non-linearity of the Chua diode through the slope of the middle segment of its $I$-$V$ characteristic.
-As shown in Fig.~\ref{figChua}e, the system approaches its linear limit as the parameter $b$ is decreased.
-The corresponding chaotic phase portraits are depicted in Fig.~\ref{figChua}f for the default parameter combination and $L_c=24\,\text{mH}$.
+As shown in Figure~\ref{figChua}e, the system approaches its linear limit as the parameter $b$ is decreased.
+The corresponding chaotic phase portraits are depicted in Figure~\ref{figChua}f for the default parameter combination and $L_c=24\,\text{mH}$.
 While the exactly linear limit is given by $b\rightarrow a=-1.14$ using our default parameters, to facilitate the analysis of chaotic dynamics, the system is already decidedly linear by $b=-1$.
 As we approach the linear limit (more negative $b$), the portrait trajectories wander and fluctuate more, until they become non-chaotic and attenuated beyond $b = -0.91$.
 These behaviors remain qualitatively similar had we used other physical parameter combinations, as long as we are still in the double scroll domain.